RAMKISHORE1803/IQ-Group/README.md

 └── [config files]     # Configuration files
 ```

-## 🚀 Development

-### Adding New Pages
-1. Create a new directory in the appropriate section under `app/`
-2. Add a `page.jsx` file with the page content
-3. Update navigation components if necessary

-### Styling
-The project uses Tailwind CSS for styling.
-Custom styles can be added in the component files or in the global CSS file.

-## 🚀 Deploy
-[Include deployment instructions based on your hosting platform]

-## 🙌 Contributing
-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Please make sure to update tests as appropriate.

 ## 📜 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.